PramodSuthar/creatorcoassessment/README.md

 # Creator.co Assessment

-This project created as a part of the Technical Assessment for Junior Developer role at Creator.co Thanks you and Shoutout to Alex and Priyanka for giving me the opportunity to have a go at this Technical Assessment
+This project created as a part of the Technical Assessment for Junior Developer role at Creator.co Thanks you Alex and Priyanka for giving me the opportunity to have a go at this Technical Assessment.

+The live link is : https://creator-assessment.netlify.app/

+I have also added a mobile view and a dark mode for the link in the site.

 ## Available Scripts